 The first prequel will be set thousands of years before the events of Game of Thrones.
 According to a HBO press release, the series “chronicles the world’s descent from the golden Age of Heroes into its darkest hour.
 From the horrifying secrets of Westeros’s history to the true origin of the White Walkers, the mysteries of the East to the Starks of legend, only one thing is for sure: it’s not the story we think we know.”

 Game of Thrones writer George R.R.
 Martin has said it won’t feature any of the characters from the current series but will instead focus on their ancestors.
 He’s also confirmed that the project won’t be a spin-off, but a prequel.

-He also says that it will be set in a entire new land.
-Martin tells Entertainment Weekly that Westeros will be “a very different place”.
+He’s also said that it will be set in an entire new land.
+In November 2018, Martin told Entertainment Weekly that Westeros will be “a very different place”.

 “There’s no King’s Landing.
 There’s no Iron Throne.
 There are no Targaryens, Valyria has hardly begun to rise yet with its dragons and the great empire that it built,” he said.